wangs1991/vue-modular-tpl/README.md

-# vue-webpack-boilerplate
+# vue-webpack-modular-template

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

 > This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`

 ## Documentation